 (8) may impede or improve the monitoring or evaluation of services provided to clients.

 (b) The ombudsman shall, in selecting matters for review and in the course of the review, avoid duplicating other investigations or regulatory efforts.

-Within 24 hours after a client suffers death or serious injury, the agency, facility, or program director shall notify the ombudsman of the death or serious injury.
-The emergency use of manual restraint must be reported to the ombudsman as required under section 245D.061, subdivision 10.
+Within 24 hours after a client suffers death or serious injury, the agency, facility, program director, or lead investigator of a clinical drug trial at the University of Minnesota Department of Psychiatry shall notify the ombudsman of the death or serious injury.
+The emergency use of manual restraint must be reported to the ombudsman as required under section 245D.061, subdivision 8.
 The ombudsman is authorized to receive identifying information about a deceased client according to Code of Federal Regulations, title 42, section 2.15, paragraph (b).